Codit/active-directory-connector/README.md

 The API App allows you to query your AD tenant:

 - Get a list of all users
+- Get a list of all users by company name
 - Get a specific user by user principle name ie. `tom.kerkhove@codit.eu`

 Missing something?
 Feel free to create open an [issue](https://github.com/tomkerkhove/active-directory-connector/issues).